 Immediately get access to commented code for these animations when you follow Advanced Swift.

 That's it!
-Counters make it easy to spot functions and call trees with abnormal performance characteristics.
-In fact, this function show in the example can optimized to run 600% faster by reducing cache misses using spacial locality.
+Counters in Xcode make it easy to spot functions and call trees with poor performance characteristics that you can optimize.